Soccer-Euro-Long face and long passes as Pirlo commands Italy

 playmaker role under coach Carlo Ancelotti.

-for the World Player of the Year award in 2007, losing out to
+nominated for the World Player of the Year award in 2007, losing

-He was also a key player in Italy's World Cup winning team
+He was also a key player in Italy's World Cup-winning team in